-‘So what’s the ultimate purpose of TTB?‘
+‘So what’s the ultimate purpose of The Tennis Book?‘

 To make it EASY to teach yourself (and others) world-class tennis strokes.